- quiet and withdrawn,

 - Give plenty of fluids to drink (a little but often) to prevent dehydration.

 - Give some paracetamol.
 Follow dosage instructions carefully and give your child the correct amount.
-Ask your LIFE pharmacist if you are unsure of how much or how often to give it.
+Ask your Life pharmacist if you are unsure about doage and frequency.

 - Pain relievers should not be used regularly or continuously.